JnyJny/springer_downloader/README.md

 `$ springer download --dest-path pdfs --over-write`

-Download all books in PDF from the German all disciplines catalog:
+Download all books in PDF from the German/All_Disciplines catalog:

-`$ springer -L de -C all download --dest-path german/all/pdfs`
+`$ springer -L de -D all download --dest-path german/all/pdfs`

 Download all books from all catelogs in epub format:

-`$ springer download --all --dest-path books --format epub`
+`$ springer download --all --format epub`

+Download all books in the 'Computer Science' package in pdf format:

+`$ springer download -p Computer`

 **Usage**: